jarmo/secrets/README.md

 ## Background Story

 I've used [LastPass](https://www.lastpass.com/) and [mitro](http://www.mitro.co/) in the past to store my secrets, but didn't feel too secure with either of them due to security vulnerabilities and/or one of them being shut down.
 I've got enough of switching between different managers and decided to write my own.
 I did write a version of **secrets** in Ruby a few years ago, but decided to give Go a try due to its portability features and here's the result.
-I've also decided to use a cryptographic library called libsodium.
-I've done my best, but there's no guarantees that it's secure.
+I've also decided to use a cryptographic library called libsodium, which is secure and has an easy API for avoiding making stupid mistakes.